Communism at "Peace"

 a people.
 Ultimately, in keeping with the goals of the site,

 categories at least come closer to conjuring human faces than

 do the sheer, abstract numbers that are nearly impossible to

 Jim McCachren served in the Peace Corps in Uzbekistan

 in 1994-1995, three years after the Central Asian country

 seceded from the USSR.
-He holds an M.F.A. from the University of Florida and is currently an
+He has an M.F.A. in creative

+writing from the University of Florida and is currently an